-I’ve linked the one we have but you can also find these at a variety of price points.
+I’ve linked the one we have (and LOVE)but you can also find these at a variety of price points.

 Finding something practical and amazing quality ensures Dad will use his gift everyday and be able to appreciate the little luxury.
 Upgrade the pen at his desk to something like this one.